motherjones/cyoa/README.md

 ## Examples
 The internets loved our <a href="http://motherjones.com/mojo/2012/03/flow-chart-are-you-slut">first implementation</a> of this container (trigger warning: cute kittens within).

+<a href="http://www.motherjones.com/politics/2012/05/citizens-united-amendment-flowchart">Here's an implementation</a> where the user walks through what it would take to overturn the landmark <em>Citizen United</em> campaign finance decision.

 ## Release History
 _(Nothing yet)_